Indexation Limits for Decoupled Sites

 }

 SEO Impact: Prevents parameter bloat from consuming indexation quota while preserving link equity flow.
 Validation Steps: Test parameterized URLs in GSC URL Inspection.
-Confirm X-Robots-Tag appears in raw HTML headers.
+Confirm X-Robots-Tag appears in raw HTTP response headers.

 Astro Pagination Limit Enforcement: